Listen To The 22-Minute 8 Psychological Walls Podcast By Clicking HERE

 For most of you, you don’t need to do have everything lined up to get started.
 Just start; organize along the way.
 Take action before everything is in order; you will get more done, you’ll reach more people, and you will accomplish much, much more.
 You don’t need an elaborate website; most of the time you don’t even need a business card.
 You just need a confident handshake, a friendly smile, and a willingness to show your clients what you’re capable of.

 Maybe you’ve leapt those first seven walls with confidence.
 You’re trying, you’re ignoring the critics and haters, you’re confident in your worth and your qualifications, and you’re chasing that dream.

 It feels like you’re running in place.
 You’re not getting the results you should based on the effort that you’re putting forth.

-This is a case where the best fix is to hire a mentor.
-To be clear: Each of these psychological barriers can be overcome by finding a mentor or a coach.
-But when you really are taking action, sometimes you need someone to boost you over that last wall.
+This is a case where the best fix is to hire a coach.
+To be clear: Each of these psychological barriers can be overcome by finding a mentor or a coach who specializes in the subconscious mind.
+When you really are taking action, sometimes you need someone to boost you over that last wall.
 Somebody who has climbed it themselves, and knows where the best footholds are to hoist yourself over the top.

 Someone who knows the way

 The short cut to overcome these psychological walls is find a coach who can help you past them.
 As a hypnotist, I specialize in helping people change their deep subconscious programming to overcome their walls.
 If you want help, the next step is to book a short consultation with me in my office to make sure that there is a good fit to help you reach your goals.
 You can call the office at 801-203-3405 office.